andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 apalache-mc check --length=1 --init=Init_1 --next=Next_1 deposit_test.tla
 ```

-As explained above, Apalache is a _bounded_ model checker, but, specifically for monitoring, this restriction is irrelevant: Apalache is blazing fast at checking the above formulas!
+As explained above, Apalache is a _bounded_ model checker: in general this restriction starts to manifest itself from the execution depth of around 7 steps: the model checker slows down substantially when exploring execution traces longer than that.
+But specifically for monitoring this restriction is irrelevant: with the execution length of 1 Apalache is blazing fast at checking the above formulas in fractions of a second, so it's a perfect choice for monitoring applications.

 One important point of consideration is the flexibility of encoding monitor verification conditions for model checking.
-While in the above tests a monolithic encoding is used, they can also be encoded fine-grained, down to the smallest scale of a single direct monitor condition (one of $$F_j$$, $$P_j$$, $$H_j$$), or of a single reverse monitor condition (one of $$C_j$$, $$A_j$$).
-While for the Timelock example it doesn't make any difference wrt. the Apalache execution speed (it's very fast both at the finest and at the coarsest level), for other monitors the difference may be substantial; we will return to this point later on.
+While in the above tests a monolithic encoding is used (all monitor conditions are encoded as a single invariant), they can also be encoded fine-grained, down to the smallest scale of a single direct monitor condition (one of $$F_j$$, $$P_j$$, $$H_j$$), or a single reverse monitor condition (one of $$C_j$$, $$A_j$$) per invariant.
+While for the Timelock example it doesn't make any difference wrt. the Apalache execution speed (it's very fast both at the finest and at the coarsest level), for other, more complex monitors the difference may be substantial; we will return to this point later on.

-### Practical checking of monitor specifications
+## Practical checking of monitor specifications

 In the present [Solarkraft system][Solarkraft] we do what's called _offline monitoring_: we verify monitors _after_ the state has already been committed to the blockchain.
+The delay between the action and the response can be made very small, a few seconds, but due to the final nature of the committed transactions this is not enough: the changes (such as balance transfer) can't be undone.
 Our eventual goal is to perform _online monitoring_, i.e. to verify the monitors _before_ the state has been committed, in order to be able to do preventive actions.
 This far-reaching goal is non-trivial, and has a few intermediate-strength solutions, which we are about to explore now.

-The

 ### Offline monitoring